AdobeDocs/campaign.en/help/v8/send/transactional.md

 * an individual real-time response to a customer action
 * non-promotional content

-:bulb: Transactional messaging settings are detailed in [this section](../config/transactional-msg-settings.md).
+[!DNL :bulb:] Transactional messaging settings are detailed in [this section](../config/transactional-msg-settings.md).

-:bulb: Understand transactional messaging architecture in [this page](../dev/architecture.md).
+[!DNL :bulb:] Understand transactional messaging architecture in [this page](../dev/architecture.md).

 >[!CAUTION]
 >